sensu/sensu-docs/content/sensu-go/6.5/operations/deploy-sensu/deployment-architecture.md

 The certificate's Common Name (CN) or Subject Alternative Name (SAN) must include the network interfaces and DNS names that will point to those systems.

 {{% notice note %}}
-**NOTE**: Sensu Go 6.4.0 upgraded the Go version from 1.13.15 to 1.16.5.
-As of [Go 1.15](https://golang.google.cn/doc/go1.15#commonname), certificates must include their CN as an SAN field.
+**NOTE**: As of [Go 1.15](https://golang.google.cn/doc/go1.15#commonname), certificates must include their CN as an SAN field.
-To prevent connection errors after upgrading to Sensu Go 6.4.0 or later versions, follow [Generate certificates](../generate-certificates/) to make sure your certificates' SAN fields include their CNs.
+To prevent connection errors, follow [Generate certificates](../generate-certificates/) to make sure your certificates' SAN fields include their CNs.
 {{% /notice %}}

 Read [Run a Sensu cluster][7] and the [etcd documentation][4] for more information about TLS setup and configuration, including a walkthrough for generating TLS certificates for your cluster.